 Sarcoids are common skin tumors thought to affect up to 8% of the world’s equine population.
 They can occur almost anywhere on the skin of afflicted animals.

 As well as having potentially significant welfare implications, sarcoids can be a significant cause of loss of commercial value.
-They are prone to multiply and can become ulcerated or infected, and when they occur at particularly dangerous locations such as the eyelids, over joints or major blood vessels they can quickly become challenging if not downright impossible to treat.
+They are prone to multiply and can become ulcerated or infected, and when they occur at particularly dangerous locations such as the eyelids, over joints or major blood vessels they can quickly become challenging to treat.

 The simple rule of thumb is to treat early in the course of disease rather than waiting for development.
 The first treatment should be the definitive treatment – do not be tempted to try home remedies, as aggravating sarcoids frequently causes them to degenerate or transform into a more aggressive form of the disease.